 Micro-Ensembling: Digital Poetry Performance Workshop with the Transition Year Students from St. Jarlath's College, Tuam

 Following on from previous ensemble-based and technology workshops in the School of Education, this year's transition year students from St. Jarlath's College, Tuam participated in a day-long workshop focusing on the use of ICT (iMovie on iPads) to create digital poetry interpretation and performance projects.
-The workshop was facilitated by Eilis Flanagan, Galway Doctoral Scholar, and Tony Hall, Lecturer, School of Education, NUI Galway.
+The workshop was facilitated by Eilis Flanagan, Galway Doctoral Scholar, and Tony Hall, Lecturer, School of Education, University of Galway.
 The students created their projects based on Yeats' "Easter 1916", the poem they are currently studying in school.

 School of Education staff, Seán Ó Grádaigh, (second from left) and Jim Lenaghan (right) with staff from the Gordon College, Haifa and the iCon Group, Tel-Aviv, Israel.